-(DR.) FERNANDO CERVANTES (BRISTOL FRATERNITY PRESIDENT; VICE-PRESIDENT AND ARCHIVIST, LAY DOMINICANS OF THE ENGLISH AND SCOTTISH PROVINCE PROVINCIAL COUNCIL)
+(DR.) FERNANDO CERVANTES (BRISTOL FRATERNITY PRESIDENT; VICE-PRESIDENT AND ARCHIVIST, LAY DOMINICANS PROVINCIAL COUNCIL)

 I teach history at Bristol University but have had a marked interest in religion and theology ever since I first came to England in the early 1970s.
 I was then intrigued by the differences between the approach to religion in the Benedictine school I attended in London and the Jesuit school I had attended in Mexico City.
 What started as a somewhat anxious comparison of what seemed sharply contrasting approaches soon developed into a keen appreciation of the richness and diversity of the Catholic tradition.

 My relationship with the Order of Preachers goes back a long way.
 I first came across them as an undergraduate in Oxford and later as a graduate student in Cambridge.
 I was particularly influenced by the preaching and writings of Simon Tugwell and later by the humour and friendship of Timothy Radcliffe, Bob Ombres, Herbert McCabe and David Sanders.
 During my frequent stints in Mexico I also frequented the Dominican house of studies at the University and was taught at postgraduate level by the brilliant Daniel Ulloa.

 When Paul Williams had the idea of exploring the possibility of establishing a fraternity in Bristol, I expressed a cautious interest.
 It was only after a few monthly meetings, however, that I became convinced that this was just the right thing for me.
 I was admitted four years ago and made my final profession in November 2012.
 In 2014 I was elected Vice-President and Archivist to the Lay Dominican Provincial Council, and in 2018 President of the Bristol Fraternity.